 Coming from the small town of Collirene, Alabama, Clutch Ball says he never imagined he’d be donning the Globetrotters’ famous red, white and blue uniform.
 “Being part of this iconic team means the world to me.
 I feel so lucky to be part of this organization, because not everyone gets this incredible opportunity.”

-The guard first started pursuing basketball at age 4.
+The now 5-foot-9 guard first started pursuing basketball at age 4.
 She was introduced to the sport by her older brother who has served as one of her greatest mentors.

 Spider Sharpless was introduced to basketball and inspired by watching Hall of Famer – and one-time Globetrotter – Magic Johnson play in his final NBA season.
 He was also inspired growing up by superstar basketball player Carmelo Anthony and considers Bo Jackson the greatest athlete who has ever lived, because of how he dominated two sports at the highest level.

 Never back down from a challenge – this is the motto Chris “Animal” Hyche, one of the Harlem Globetrotters’ newest members, lives by.
 Growing up, the Globetrotters rookie idolized NBA legend Michael Jordan.
 From him, he learned that staying focused on a goal and never giving up could lead him to reaching his dream of playing professionally one day.